 Finally, we would like to thank the dedication of dozens of volunteers who stepped forth quickly at the beginning of the lockdown to ensure a presence at the hostel and support the activities until salaried employees could be contracted.

 The project received a subsidy from the COCOM/GGC, which has allowed us to hire a full-time coordinator (since 20 April 2020), two educators/night watchmen (since 16 June 2020), two day educators (since 15 November 2020) and to remunerate the hostel as well the daily meals.

 « Hôtel solidaire » ("Solidarity Hotel")

-In addition to this joint project, DoucheFLUX is also involved in another accommodation project, called "Hôtel solidaire" ("Solidarity hotel"), in collaboration with the non-profit organisations Diogenes and L’Îlot/'t Eliandje.
-A total of 23 people – including 10 under the care of DoucheFLUX – are housed at a hotel in the municipality of Brussels, and later on in Molenbeek.
+In addition to this joint project, DoucheFLUX was also involved in another accommodation project, called "Hôtel solidaire" ("Solidarity hotel"), in collaboration with the non-profit organisations Diogenes and L’Îlot/'t Eliandje.
+A total of 23 people – including 10 under the care of DoucheFLUX – were housed at a hotel in the municipality of Brussels, and later on in Molenbeek.
 You can listen to an interview with Ariane Dierickx, director of L'Îlot/'t Eilandje, where she talks about the project, or read an article by La Libre Belgique on the subject.
-This project is equally financed by COCOM/GGC.
+This project was equally financed by COCOM/GGC until 30 July 2021.